khyejin1231/Masters-Thesis/Tutorial.md

 # NLP tutorial

+fun thought:
+The process of writing thesis seems to be following a pattern:
+1. I can do this!
+2. Oh wait, why does this data look like this?
+I need to check 3. oh crap, I need to change the whole thing 4.
+Phew still it is fixable 5.
+I can do this!
+6. Oh wait, why does this data look like this? .....

 ## Table of contents
 1. [May 13th Linguistic Inquiry and Word Count (LIWC)](https://github.com/khyejin1231/Masters-Thesis/blob/main/Tutorial.md#may-13th-linguistic-inquiry-and-word-count-liwc)
 2. Google colab Review